99darshan/aws_whitepapers_guides/README.md

 * Stores the bookmarks json in shared preferences :man_facepalming: Even though I didn't want to have user signup and server to store the user specific bookmarks, I could've saved them in local persistant storage using SQLite package sqflite or no sql equivalent packages like sembast or hive.

-* Yet to wrap my head around Theming in Flutter.
-Should've planned a bit more on color scheme and theme beforehand.
+* Should've planned a bit more on color scheme and theme beforehand.
 I so want to add a dark theme.
+Yet to wrap my head around Theming in Flutter.

-* Pulls data from the AWS API.Doesn't support offline mode.
+* Pulls data from the AWS API.
+Doesn't support offline mode.
 App of this nature would've benefited much from having a offline support.
 However, downloaded files can be accessed offline from within the app :smiley:

 # Screenshots :framed_picture: